grcancelliere/SEBC/enterprise/labs/0_CM_treasure_hunt.md

 * `Which CDH service(s) host a property for enabling Kerberos authentication?`

-In our current cluster the CDH services are Zookeeper, HDFS, YARN, Oozie, Hue, Hive, Activity Monitor, Cloudera Navigator, Reports Manager and Service Monitor.
+In our current cluster the CDH services which support Kerberos Authentication are Zookeeper, HDFS, YARN, Oozie, Hue and Hive.

 * `How do you upgrade the CM agents?`